ac-tuwien/MHLib.jl/README.md

 - `MKP`: multi-constrained knapsack problem based on `SubsetVectorSolution`
 - `MISP`: maximum independent set problem based on `SubsetVectorSolution`

-It is recommended to take such a demo as template for solving your own problem.
+It is recommended to take the `MHLibDemos` package with one of the demos as template for solving your own problem.

-Further smaller usage examples can be found in the test directory of the main package.
+Further smaller usage examples can also be found in the test directory of the main package.

 ## News